-A Radiometric operation uses or changes the values the pixes in an image.
+A \bigcirc Radiometric operation uses or changes the values the pixes in an image.
 In this section, you will apply some of the most common radiometric operations in image processing.
-But first, you need to get familiar with how sensors capture Electromagnetic radiation and how we can Display an image based on the Tri-stimuli theory.
-And how we represent colour on paper using the principles of the Subtractive colour system.
+But first, you need to get familiar with how sensors capture \bigcirc Electromagnetic radiation and how we can \bigcirc Display an image based on the \bigcirc Tri-stimuli theory.
+And how we represent colour on paper using the principles of the \bigcirc Subtractive colour system.

-11.1 Image Display
+10.1 Image Display

 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset data\histogram\operations.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset data_histogram_operations.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- SPOT270611.img SPOT 5 image with 4 spectral bands. - tm24aug99.img TM image of the 24th of august 1999. - tm24aug99\sub.tif a subset of tm24aug99.img - topo34f.img scan of a topographic map in RGB.
+- SPOT270611.img SPOT 5 image with 4 spectral bands. - tm24aug99.img TM image of the 24th of august 1999. - tm24aug99_sub.tif a subset of tm24aug99.img - topo34f.img scan of a topographic map in RGB.